GMDx Clinical Trials and Studies

 HEALTHY POPULATION & PLATFORM VALIDATION STUDY

 This is a study to validate a new genomic testing platform for direct monitoring of mutation status among healthy individuals.
-This has been done by identifying the frequency of variants known to be associated with TSM activity.
+This has been done by identifying the frequency of variants known to be associated with IIF activity.
 Saliva and Blood samples have been taken for each volunteer.

 The variants identified include mutations associated with the deaminase activity of AID, APOBEC3G, APOBEC3B and ADAR1.
 Using a cross-sectional design, this study aimed to use a small healthy volunteer cohort to validate the test platform among samples by age and sex.